truongmanhsang/popcorn-api/README.md

 ```

 `shows/` and `movies/` This returns the number of pages available to list 50 movies/shows at a time (used for pagination etc).
-`shows/:page` and `movies/:page` this retuns a list of 50 movies/shows with part of the metadata.
+`shows/:page` and `movies/:page` this returns a list of 50 movies/shows with part of the metadata.

 **Example**